 - Christmas Sprinkles

-The really simple way to do this is to just dump all ingredients in a food processor and blitz until combined, but if you want to you can do it by hand this way:
+- The really simple way to do this is to just dump all ingredients in a food processor and blitz until combined (If you want to you can do it by hand this way instead Cream butter & sugar until it becomes a light, soft whipped mixture.
+Beat in the cocoa, then beat in flour with bicarb and baking powder.)

 I cooked 25 in total and froze 2 bags of 7 cookies.
 To freeze simply follow the instructions to bake the biscuits then when they’re cooled put them in a freezer bag and seal it (or a freezer safe tub) and keep them in there up to 3 months.
 Defrost them then ice and eat.
 I’m planning to take some out for a party on the 18th December and some more for Christmas day, for those who don’t like Christmas pudding.